-To be able to compile against all versions of CORE, your Xcode binary will need to be modified for legacy support.
-We recommend downloading Xcode 13.4.1 or 12.4.0, 11.7.0, 10.3.0, and 9.4.1.
+To be able to compile against all versions of CORE, your Xcode app will need to be modified for legacy support.
+We recommend downloading Xcode 16.0, 12.5, 12.0, and 10.3.
 Otherwise, you will only be able to compile against the version of CORE corresponding to the macOS SDK versions listed above.

-It is worth noting that only the older macOS SDKs are required to develop for older versions of Illustrator (not e.g. the older compilers or linkers); if you'd like to manually modify Xcode 12 or 13 to compile for all versions of Illustrator, simply extract the MacOSX10.x.sdk folder from each older version of Xcode and copy it into the Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs folder of Xcode 12 or 13, and modify the associated Info.plist file there to remove the "MinimumSDKVersion" entry.
+Only the older macOS SDKs are required to develop for older versions of Illustrator in Xcode 16 (not e.g. the older compilers or linkers); if you'd like to modify Xcode 12-16 to compile for all versions of Illustrator, simply extract the MacOSX10.14.sdk, MacOSX10.15.sdk, and MacOSX11.3.sdk folders from each older version of Xcode and copy them into the Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs folder of Xcode 12-16, and modify the associated Info.plist file there to remove the "MinimumSDKVersion" entry.

-Microsoft Visual Studio 2015 Professional or above is required to develop Illustrator plug-ins for Windows using CORE.
+Microsoft Visual Studio 2022 or above is required to develop Illustrator plug-ins for Windows using CORE.

-Hot Door uses Microsoft Visual Studio 2015 Professional and has not tested later versions.
+Hot Door uses Microsoft Visual Studio 2022 and has not tested later versions.

 CORE contains four sample plug-ins: Annotate, Panel, Skeleton, and Tool.